Ifechukwudaniel/DSAandAlgortims/README.md

 To contribute there are a few steps

+0.Topics are in the .0Topics Folders , there i explain most of this algorithm  as detailed as i can
+1. Install The leed hub extention   https://chrome.google.com/webstore/detail/leethub/aciombdipochlnkbpcbgdpjffcfdbggi?hl=en
+2.  fork this repo
+3. Connect it to leethub
-1. Pick a question like for this example https://leetcode.com/problems/two-sum/
+4. Pick a question like for this example https://leetcode.com/problems/two-sum/
-2. Create and file with the slug of the question two-sum.js
+5. Create and file with the slug of the question two-sum.js
-3. Solve You Question and commit you solution and an explanation
+6. Solve You Question and commit you solution and an explanation
-4. Please write comments on how you solved it
+7. Please write comments on how you solved it
-5. That is all you just contributed
+8. That is all you just contributed

 # How Do I Use this repo as a study material